Understanding the AI Consultant

 - Builds an interview plan — generates a complete conversation flow with opening questions, core exploration, follow-up probes, and closing.

-- Incorporates context — reads any documents you upload (PDFs, text files, etc.) and weaves that knowledge into the research design.
+- Incorporates context — reads any documents you upload (PDFs, text files, DOCX, JSON, MD) and weaves that knowledge into the research design.

 - Iterates on feedback — revises any part of the plan based on your input, as many times as you need.

-The result is a research study that follows established qualitative methods, with questions designed to surface genuine insights rather than surface-level opinions.
+The result is a research study that follows established qualitative methods, with questions designed to surface genuine insights rather than surface-level opinions — and structured data capture that gives you quantifiable metrics alongside conversational depth.

 How the Conversation Works